oracle-livelabs/developer/redwood-extensions/rweditpage/rweditpage.md

  ![Foldout templates](images/foldcomponents.png)

-3. Drag the template to the top of the page hierarchy in the Structure pane, and drop it when you see the blue line above Grid Row:
+3. Drag the template to the top of the page hierarchy in the Structure pane, and drop it when you see the blue line above the first Grid Row:

 	  ![Structure pane](images/folddrag.png)